-There's been a lot of buzz about the zero point foods on Weight Watchers new Freestyle program.
+There's been a lot of buzz about the Freestyle zero points foods on Weight Watchers newest program.
 If you haven't heard about the list, some of the food items may surprise you.

 Fruits and veggies, to no surprise, are still zero SmartPoints.
 Of course if they are dried forms of the fruit or veggie, then guess what...it will have points to track.
 This is because they are considered a "snack" item and can easily be over consumed.